nicbou/nicolasbouliane.com/content/blog/silence.md

 I also post a lot less online.
 On one hand, the internet got much angrier during the pandemic, and on the other hand, I mellowed out.
 I don't get the same rush from engaging with internet drama.
 It was never worth it.

-> A strange game.
-The only winning move is not to play.
+> "A strange game.
+The only winning move is not to play."

 ## Result